colindoyle0000/colindoyle-website/content/torts/syllabus/logistics.md

 Please note that open office hours are the norm, and one-on-one office hours are the exception.
 If you have a question about tort law or about the class itself, I recommend that you ask this question during open office hours.
 One-on-one office hours are available for students who cannot attend open office hours or who wish to have a private conversation about something other than substantive tort law.

+At the beginning of the spring semester, I will host one-on-one office hours for students who would like to go over their midterm exams.
+A midterm review memo will be distributed along with midterm grades.
+I encourage all students to read through my commentary on each question and mark out on the exam the issues that you missed.
+Take notes on how you would rewrite your exam if given the chance.
+Compare your answers to the sample student answers to understand how you can better structure your answers, string together arguments, and write more precisely and succinctly.
+Once you have taken these review steps, I am more than happy to meet with you individually (or in groups) to go over your exams.
+If you finish your review of this exam and still have questions about how to approach an exam for this class, this is great timing for meeting with me one-on-one so that I can understand your approach and coach you for the final.
+At the start of the semester, I will put a form on our class website for students to schedule one-on-one meetings with me.
+Depending on the number of students who request these meetings, we may need to spread them out across the first half of the semester.

 ## Reading Assignments